 - Bank of America Online Application Status Check to check the status of a credit card application

-- Less Damage to Your Credit Score: Barclays typically does only one hard credit pull (Capital One pulls from all 3, hurting your credit score)
+- Less Damage to Your Credit Score: Chase typically does only one hard credit pull, from Experian; Capital One pulls from all 3, hurting your credit score